Can Global XAI Methods Reveal Injected Behaviours in LLMs? SHAP vs Rule Extraction vs RuleSHAP: Experimental Setup

-The most complex bias condition, \( b_3 \), builds on \( b_2 \) by adding a \textit{non-convex} non-linearity through interdisciplinarity-based readability degradation.
-It retains all rules from \( b_2 \) and adds one: when the interdisciplinarity score \( d(\tau_i) \in \{1, 3, 5\} \), the model is directed to use convoluted, overly complex language to reduce readability, increasing the risk of information overload and oversimplification.
-Thus, \( b_3 \) comprises 6 rules (one per target feature; 3 proxies) on 3 input features.
-This modulo-based constraint introduces gaps in the solution space, making \( b_3 \) non-convex.
+The most complex template, \( b_3 \), extends \( b_2 \) with a \textit{non-convex} readability degradation rule conditioned on interdisciplinarity \( d(\tau_i) \).
+Concretely, when the raw Likert value of interdisciplinarity is in \(\{1,3,5\}\), equivalently when the normalized score is in \(\{0.2,0.6,1.0\}\), the model is directed to use convoluted, overly complex language to reduce readability, increasing the risk of information overload and oversimplification.
+This introduces disconnected regions in the trigger predicate, making \( b_3 \) non-convex, and yields six ground-truth pairs: three involving non-judge output abstractions and three involving judge-derived scores.
+For $b_3$, topics whose raw interdisciplinarity score falls in the disconnected set $\{1,3,5\}$ receive more convoluted wording, making readability degradation harder to recover as a single convex rule.
+Appendix~\ref{apx:concrete_examples} gives topic-level examples.

+\textbf{We decode explanations and abstraction scores deterministically} (greedy decoding; temperature $T\!=\!0$), so outputs reflect instructions and model parameters rather than sampling noise.
+Higher temperatures ($T\!=\!2$) are possible, but they can induce off-instruction drift, especially in smaller models such as Llama-3.1~8B, and therefore weaken correlation certificates.
+We treat rules with weak certificates as unreliable rather than as validated behavioural explanations (\S\ref{sec:tom} and \S\ref{sec:results}).

-\textbf{Baseline XAI methods.} Global rule extraction methods such as GLocalX \cite{setzu2021glocalx}, Skope-Rules \cite{singh2021imodels}, Bayesian Rule Sets \cite{7837984}, and FIGS \cite{tan2023fast} are widely used for models with categorical outputs.
+\textbf{Baseline XAI methods.} Global rule extraction methods such as GLocalX \citep{setzu2021glocalx}, Skope-Rules \citep{singh2021imodels}, Bayesian Rule Sets \citep{7837984}, and FIGS \citep{tan2023fast} are widely used for models with categorical outputs.
 However, we focus on more generic, numerical outputs, where the landscape of XAI solutions is sparser.
-In this case, researchers typically rely on linear regression, decision tree surrogates, or other tree-based methods.
-Although linear regression can extract rules, it fails to capture the non-linear biases defined in Section \ref{sec:experiments:biases}, so we did not consider it as a baseline.
-Decision trees, instead, can handle non-linearity.
-Methods like MRE \cite{asano2021post} and PALM \cite{krishnan2017palm} build on decision trees but do not provide implementation code, so we excluded them.
-RuleFit \cite{friedman2008predictive}, instead, relies on gradient boosting and it is open source.
+In this case, researchers typically rely on linear regression or other tree-based methods (e.g., decision trees).
+Although linear regression can identify linear effects, it cannot capture the nonlinear trigger predicates defined in \S\ref{sec:experiments:biases}, so we do not treat it as a rule-extraction baseline.
+Decision trees, instead, can handle nonlinearity.
+Methods like MRE \citep{asano2021post} and PALM \citep{krishnan2017palm} use them but lack implementation code, so are excluded.
+NLP-specific methods such as GELPE \citep{agiollo2024gelpe} and GloVE \citep{gajcin2025glove} are discussed as related work rather than treated as primary baselines, because GELPE targets only binary lexical indicators in text classification and GloVE lacks implementation code.